 The Cult of Pedagogy Podcast from Jennifer Gonzalez covers a range of topics for teachers.
 Episodes include spotlights of special tools and strategies for classroom teachers.

-Brian Sztabnik is a fellow Edutopia blogger and an English teacher from Long Island, New York.
+Brian Sztabnik is also an Edutopia blogger, as well as an English teacher from Long Island, New York.
 He hosts The Talks with Teachers podcast that spotlights leaders in the field of education.

 Teachers Talking Tech explores a range of topics in the education technology field.
 Their recent episodes include a discussion of Apple Clips and Google Expeditions.

 If you want to preview a few kid-friendly podcasts this summer, this list of six includes a few favorites.
 The folks at NPR have just released a brand new podcast for kids called Wow in the World.
 It’s a high-energy podcast that addresses a range of questions for curious children.
-In this post you’ll find a few tips for making the most of podcasts in your classroom.
+So in this post you will also find a few tips for making the most of podcasts in your classroom.

 Want to create your own podcast?
 Do you have something to share?
-Definitely check out Soundtrap, an awesome recording tool – they’ll be at ISTE in booth 2958 if you want to meet their team!
+Are you almost ready to start a podcast?
+Definitely check out Soundtrap, an awesome recording tool.
+Soundtrap will also be at ISTE in booth 2958 if you want to meet their team!